vojtapolasek/vojtux/docs/en/handout.md

 During the process you will be probably asked which operating system you are going to run in the new virtual computer.
 Choose Linux.
 Configure the virtual computer to have at least 4 GiB of RAM memory.
-Add a CD drive and configure it to load the Fegora live image which you previously downloaded.
+Add a CD drive and configure it to load the Vojtux live image which you previously downloaded.
 If you only want to try the system, you do not need to assign a virtual hard drive to the computer.
 If you want to experiment with installation of the system, add a virtual hard drive; 20 GiB should be enough.
 Then it should be enough to turn on the virtual computer and Linux should load automatically.